MovementGH/OpenBot-Docs/source/index.html.md

 If your command is marked as allowing pull requests, other users will be able to edit its code on the website.
 You will be notified of all edits, with the option to accept or deny them.

+### Private

+If your command is marked as private, nobody will be able to add it to a server or see it in search results except for you.

 ## Language Support Box

 In the top right of the command editor, there is a box which contains the language data of your command, including its Names, Callnames, Descriptions, and more.
 These let you translate your command into multiple languages!